 A simple jaw test that takes less than 30 seconds can identify if your jaw is likely to be impinging any nerves.
 This test will not identify what or how many nerves, but the test clearly indicates jaw impingement to a greater or lesser degree.
 About 30 to 40 per cent of my clients have jaw alignment and nerve impingement issues they were not aware of.

-I give a comprehensive, thorough remedial massage that takes all the above and many other things in account.
+I give a comprehensive, thorough remedial massage that takes all the above and many other things into account.
 The massage not only leaves you feeling relaxed, but also helps stretch and loosen tight muscles and improve overall muscle and postural balance – and realigns your hips and jaw.

 I would not want to offer any false hope about my remedial massage helping in your quest to fall pregnant, but surely when you consider all the above it is at least worth a try.